ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 Otherwise, these ROAS calculations can’t be performed accurately.
 Some marketers charge a percentage of ad spend while others charge a flat fee, but find out for yourself!

-Another key point here is that most people and agencies will usually report the return on ad spend.
-But they will do so without their fees calculated.
+Another key point is that most people and agencies will usually report the return on ad spend without calculating their fees.

 This is simply because these numbers can be calculated in advertising platforms without extra work.